We started teaching Private Client service back in 2003. We’ve been practicing it since the mid 90’s.

 The phone calls are the jet fuel in the PCG system.
 Without the personal touch via the phone you will never achieve the type of business yield that is available through your trusted advocates.
 They are essential to the system’s success and are the most overlooked and underperformed part of this program to your own peril.
 We are going to make sure that we call each of our groups –

-- Our Advocate Clients get a call once a month
+- Advocate Clients get a call once a month

-- Our Friend Clients once every 3-6 months depending on how many there are in this group
+- Friend Clients once every 3-6 months depending on how many there are in this group

-- Our Out of the Area Clients once a year
+- Out of the Area Clients once a year

 The calls are intimidating to most agents because they don’t feel comfortable calling with most of the dialogs they have been taught over the years.
 Let’s remember that the calls are to demonstrate our character, not brag about our competence.